Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Statements of Main Results

-\ind Since $\gemp^{G,z}$ and $\ov{\gemp}^{G,z}_{\ov{\root}}$ are global quantities, their asymptotic behavior cannot be deduced from the local convergence result established in Theorem \ref{LWC:LWC}.
-Moreover, as discussed in the introduction, unlike in the case of IPS on dense graphs, states of neighboring vertices of IPS on sequences of converging sparse graphs remain strongly correlated and do not become asymptotically independent, that is, propagation of chaos typically fails.
-Hence, the analysis of the convergence of $\gemp^{G,z}$ is more subtle for IPS on sparse (as opposed to dense) graph sequences, and due to this strong dependence between neighboring vertices, more complex empirical quantities such as $\ov{\gemp}^{G,z}_{\ov{\root}}$ are also of interest (see also Example \ref{mod:Markov} for additional motivation).
-Nevertheless, Theorem \ref{GEM:GEMconv} and Corollary \ref{GEM:empconv} of Section \ref{GEM:lim} show that under a slightly stronger convergence condition on the initial data than that imposed in Theorem \ref{LWC:LWC}, these empirical quantities do have a deterministic limit.
+Since $\gemp^{G,z}$ and $\ov{\gemp}^{G,z}_{\ov{\root}}$ are global quantities, their asymptotic behavior cannot be deduced from the local convergence result established in Theorem \ref{LWC:LWC}.
+Moreover, as discussed in the introduction, unlike in the case of IPS on dense graphs, states of neighboring vertices of IPS on sequences of converging sparse graphs remain strongly correlated and do not become asymptotically independent; that is, propagation of chaos typically fails.
+Hence, the analysis of the convergence of $\gemp^{G,z}$ is more subtle for IPS on sparse (as opposed to dense) graph sequences, and due to this strong dependence between neighboring vertices, more complex empirical quantities such as $\ov{\gemp}^{G,z}_{\ov{\root}}$ are also of interest.
+Nevertheless, we show that under a slightly stronger convergence condition on the initial data than that imposed in Theorem \ref{LWC:LWC}, these empirical quantities do have a deterministic limit; see Theorem \ref{GEM:GEMconv} and Corollary \ref{GEM:empconv}, which are presented in Section \ref{GEM:lim}.
 A key ingredient of the proof is a certain asymptotic correlation decay property, which is first stated in Section \ref{LWC:CPLWS} (see Theorem \ref{GEM:deccor}).